Boards

 Sr. Director, Clinical Financial Planning and Decision Support for Baystate Health, Inc., and Interim Chief Financial Officer Baystate Wing Hospital

-Janice A. Mayforth, CPA serves as the Sr. Director, Clinical Financial Planning and Decision Support for Baystate Health, Inc., and Interim Chief Financial Officer Baystate Wing Hospital where she previously served in several other roles including Director, Financial Planning and Management Systems, Director of Finance, Nursing and Clinical Services and a Project Manager for Financial Analysis.
+Janice A. Mayforth, CPA – Retired Healthcare Finance Executive Baystate Health Inc. – She served in various positions over 31 years of service at Baystate Health.
+Her final position was Chief Financial Officer for Community Hospitals.
+She previously served in several other roles including Chief Financial Officer Baystate Wing Hospital, Sr. Director, Clinical Financial Planning and Decision Support for Baystate Health, Director, Financial Planning and Management Systems, Director of Finance, Nursing and Clinical Services and a Project Manager for Financial Analysis.

 .